pytest-dev/pytest-timeout/README.rst

 .. note::
-    The way this plugin detects whether or not a debugging session is active is by checking if ``pydevd.py`` is present in any of the stack frames OR if pytest itself drops you into a pbd session.
+    The way this plugin detects whether or not a debugging session is active is by checking if a trace function is set and if one is, it check to see if the module it belongs to is present in a set of known debugging frameworks modules OR if pytest itself drops you into a pbd session.

 .. note::
     While by default on POSIX systems pytest will continue to